Artistic rendering โ Event may differ

 Tips & Advice

-• Visit during the early part of the display period to experience the freshest decorations and potentially fewer crowds.
+- Visit during the week to experience the serene beauty of the decorations with fewer crowds.

-• Combine your visit with a guided tour of The Met Cloisters to gain deeper insights into the medieval art and history that inspired the decorations.
+- Combine your visit with a tour to gain deeper insights into the historical and symbolic meanings of the plants used.

-• Allow ample time to explore the entire museum complex, as the decorations are integrated throughout the beautiful medieval architecture and gardens.
+- Allow ample time to explore the entire Met Cloisters, as the decorations are integrated throughout the medieval architecture.

-• Check the museum's website for any special holiday programming or events that may coincide with your visit to The Cloisters.
+- Check the museum's website for any special holiday programming or events that may coincide with your visit.

-• Wear comfortable shoes, as you'll be walking through various galleries and cloisters, and consider layers as indoor temperatures can vary.
+- Dress in comfortable shoes, as you'll be walking through various galleries and cloisters.

 Frequently Asked Questions